passionateabouttesting/Aleksandra-Wieczorek/readme.md

 Hi!
 My name is Aleksandra Wieczorek.
 I am intrested in software testing.
 My goal is to learn about testing and improve technical skills.
-On this page, i want to share my experience in learning software testing.
+On this page, I want to share my experience in learning software testing.

 ## Tools